Digestive and Gastrointestinal Conditions

 - Failure to thrive (not growing as expected)

 Short Bowel Syndrome Diagnosis

-If your child has had a condition or surgery that puts them at risk for SBS, your child’s doctor will be closely watching their nutrition level and growth and development to measure how well the bowel is working.
+If your child has had a condition or surgery that puts them at risk for SBS, your child’s doctor will closely watch their nutrition level, growth and development to measure how well the bowel is working.

-As a general rule, SBS is diagnosed if a child has needed intravenous (IV) feeding (total parenteral nutrition, TPN) for more than 90 days.
+SBS is usually diagnosed if the bowel has been shortened and if a child has needed intravenous (IV) feeding (total parenteral nutrition, TPN) for more than 90 days.

 To learn more about short bowel syndrome treatment at Seattle Children’s, call our Gastroenterology and Hepatology Clinic at 206-987-2521.